-Some of our reader will remember that the article we featured last Friday, where security researchers have developed a method to unlock car doors using SMS and smartphones.
+Some of our readers will remember the article we featured last Friday, where security researchers have developed a method to unlock car doors using SMS and smartphones.

-The hack was named ‘War Texting’ and it was created by Don Bailey and Matthew Solnik from security firms iSec partners, and they had developed a hack that was able to intercept the wireless messages that travel between software based systems like OnStar and cars, they were able to crack the protocol behind the systems and then duplicate it with a laptop.
+The hack was named ‘War Texting’ and it was created by Don Bailey and Matthew Solnik from security firms iSec partners.
+They had developed a hack that was able to intercept the wireless messages that travel between software-based systems like OnStar and cars.
+By cracking the protocol behind these systems, they were able to duplicate it with a laptop, effectively gaining unauthorized access to the vehicle’s control systems.

-Don Bailey and Matthew Solnik have now demoed ‘War Texting’ at the Black hat security conference in Las Vegas, and they were able to unlock the doors of a Subaru Outback and also start the engine of the vehicle using an Android smartphone.
+Don Bailey and Matthew Solnik have now demoed ‘War Texting’ at the Black Hat security conference in Las Vegas.
+During their presentation, they showcased their ability to unlock the doors of a Subaru Outback and even start the engine of the vehicle using an Android smartphone.
+This demonstration highlighted the potential vulnerabilities in modern vehicle security systems, which rely heavily on wireless communication protocols.

 Source Phone Arena